topepo/bootstrap-parallel-benchmark/README.md

----
-title: "Parallel Processing Bootstrap Samples"
+# Parallel Processing Bootstrap Samples
-author: "Max Kuhn"
-format: html
-execute:
-  keep-md: true
----

 The tidymodels group is completing its transition from using the foreach package for parallel processing, moving to the future framework.